msnak14909/reviz/README.md

 Usage
 =====

-just type :
+Just Enter :
 ```
 ./reviz 'a(b|c)*'
 ```
-It will produce nfa.dot, dfa.dot, opt.dot
+It will generate nfa.dot, dfa.dot, opt.dot files

-or type :
+Or Enter :
 ```
 ./reviz_dot 'a(b|c)*'
 ```
-It will convert these .dot file into .png file, however, you need to ensure that you have dot program already, if not, you can install 'graphviz' by using pacman, apt ... etc.
+It will convert these .dot file into .png file, however, you need to ensure that you have `dot` program already, if not, you can install `graphviz` by using pacman, apt ... etc.

 Install